hummusonrails/hummusonrails/README.md

 It's so nice of you stop by! ☺️

-I work as a Developer Advocate 🥑 at [Vonage](https://github.com/Nexmo) and live near Tel Aviv in Israel 🇮🇱.
+I work as a Developer Advocate 🥑 at [Orbit](https://www.orbit.love) and live near Tel Aviv in Israel 🇮🇱.

-We are a remote-friendly globally distributed team of people with all kinds of skills and interests.
-If you're looking for a new role, take a look at [the openings](https://grnh.se/feb647932us)!

 I also am a co-organizer of [israel.rb 💎](https://www.facebook.com/groups/272757750683415), which is Israel's Ruby meetup community.
 While I work in a variety of languages, Ruby has a special place in my 💙.